tiny8877/okta.github.io/_source/_docs/api/resources/authorization-servers.md

 Okta provides a pre-configured Custom Authorization Server with the name `default`.
 This default authorization server includes a basic access policy and rule, which you can edit to control access.
-It allows you to specify `default` instead of the `authorizationServerId` in requests to it:
+It allows you to specify `default` instead of the `authServerId` in requests to it:

 * `https://{yourOktaDomain}.com/api/v1/authorizationServers/default` vs
 * `https://{yourOktaDomain}.com/api/v1/authorizationServers/${authServerId}` for other Custom Authorization Servers